When does the axle seal need to be replaced in a car

 How do you know if an axle seal is leaking?
 Oil drops on your driveway is one of the early signs.
 For example, in a 2008-2011 Ford Escape, a leaking left axle seal in the automatic transmission is one of the common problems.
 First symptoms include reddish-brown fluid drops behind the left front wheel, where the left front driveshaft connects to the transmission.
 An axle seal leaks more during highway driving, so the oil drops on the driveway may not always be present.
 As more fluid is leaked out, the transmission fluid level drops and the transmission will start slipping.
 If not caught in time, the transmission may even get permanently damaged.

 Of course, if you have your oil changes done regularly, your mechanic can spot an axle seal leak and inform you before any major damage is done.
 When a car is lifted on the hoist, an axle seal leak can be identified by oil splashed around the area of the seal.
-Here are a couple examples:
+Scroll down to see the photo.

 Is it safe to drive with a leaking axle seal?
 It depends on the severity of the leak.
 If the leak results in significant fluid loss, the leaking component (transmission or differential) could eventually get damaged.